JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-03-18-assertion_dl_radiology_en.md

 ## How to use

 Extract radiology entities using the radiology NER model in the pipeline and assign assertion status for them with `assertion_dl_radiology` pretrained model.
+Note: Example for demo purpose taken from: https://www.mtsamples.com/site/pages/sample.asp?Type=95-Radiology&Sample=1391-Chest%20PA%20&%20Lateral

 <div class="tabs-box" markdown="1">
 {% include programmingLanguageSelectScalaPythonNLU.html %}